Jabernathy88/rpg-sandbox/World_of_Mists/Blades_of_Mist.md

 To reduce the number of rolls during play, resisting a consequence is not always an option by default.
 But when it seems reasonable and follows the fiction, the GM may allow a Resistance roll from time to time.
 If unsure, err on the side of being generous.

 Whenever you roll for Resistance, use the dice pool for the appropriate **Attribute** without adding any other bonus die.
-No matter what, you **always** succeed _(you resist some or all of a consequence, as established by the GM)_, and also:
+No matter what, you **always** succeed _(you resist some or all of a consequence, as established by the GM)_, and on:

 * **1-3:** Mark 3 Stress.
 * **4-5:** Mark 1 Stress.